Xzensi/NipahTV/docs/diagrams/architecture_c4_classes.md

 -  **Centralized Service Worker:** The MV3 Service Worker acts as the central hub, managing connections, processing data, and coordinating events.
 -  **Event-Driven:** An internal `EventBus` facilitates decoupled communication between Service Worker components.
--  **Room-Based Subscriptions:** Data processing and storage are scoped to specific "Rooms" (e.g., a Twitch channel's chat feed), identified by a `RoomIdentifier`.
+-  **Room-Based Subscriptions:** Data processing and caching are scoped to specific "Rooms" (e.g., a Twitch channel's chat feed), identified by a `RoomIdentifier`.
 Each `RoomSubscription` manages its own state.
 -  **Room-Scoped User State:** Platform-specific user data (display name, badges, etc.) is stored per user within the scope of a `RoomSubscription`'s `UserStore`, updated as messages arrive.
 -  **Contextual Emote Fetching & Lifecycle:** Emotes are fetched based on specific `EmoteFetchRequest`s associated with a `RoomSubscription`.
 The `EmoteLifecycleManager` tracks which active `RoomSubscription`s need which requests, ensuring resources are active only when necessary via reference counting.
 -  **Provider Registration (Dependency Injection):** `IEmoteProvider` instances are created externally (by `ServiceWorkerOrchestrator`) and registered with the `EmoteManager`, decoupling the manager from provider creation.
 -  **On-Demand Message Processing:** Messages are stored raw.
 Processing (emote replacement, cosmetic application) happens only when a message needs to be sent to a client, orchestrated by the `MessageProcessorService`.
 -  **Processed Message Caching:** Results of message processing are cached per room (`LRUMessageCache`) to avoid redundant work, with invalidation triggered by relevant updates (e.g., emote changes, third-party state changes).
 -  **Decentralized Third-Party Logic:** Third-party integrations (like 7TV) are encapsulated in dedicated managers (e.g., `SeventvIntegrationManager`).
-These managers handle their own state (e.g., cosmetics via WebSocket) and integrate with the core system via registered pipeline middleware and event subscriptions.
+These managers handle their own state (e.g., cosmetics via WebSocket), **manage their own persistent storage** (e.g., `SeventvDatabaseService`), and integrate with the core system via registered pipeline middleware and event subscriptions.
+-  **Separate Persistent Storage:** Core application data and integration-specific data are stored in **separate Dexie/IndexedDB databases**, managed by dedicated `DatabaseService` components (`CoreDatabaseService`, `SeventvDatabaseService`, etc.) to ensure isolation and simplify schema management.
 -  **Efficient Resource Usage:** Avoids redundant provider subscriptions.
 Caching minimizes reprocessing.
 Event-based cleanup allows internal state pruning.
--  **Extensibility:** Designed to easily add support for new platforms, emote providers (by registering new implementations), or third-party features (by creating new integration managers and middleware).
+-  **Extensibility:** Designed to easily add support for new platforms, emote providers (by registering new implementations), or third-party features (by creating new integration managers, database services, and middleware).
 -  **Decoupling:** Components are loosely coupled through events, dependency injection (providers, managers), and well-defined interfaces/data structures.

 ## Key Components & Responsibilities